Article

 If you’ve started to search in Google “what is a QA checklist?” – stop.
 Because in this article, Eleken has drawn up everything one needs to know about a checklist in testing designs and how to adhere to it.
 We’ve also prepared a ready-to-use checklist design team can download and use in its day-to-day work.
 So, enjoy!

-What are the most common UI/UX design problems?
+The most common UI/UX design problems

 Designers face loads of stumbling stones on their way to creating a seamless website landing page or application interface.
 A truly skilled UI/UX designer is a ninja in matching client requirements, personal design preferences, and common UI/UX design principles.
-However, even experienced designers have to polish the final results before presenting them to clients.
-Below we grouped some of the most common concerns.

 CTA buttons are too small